-Review of the Lan Ha Bay Boat Trip
+Review of Langur Adventures Lan Ha Bay Boat Trip

-Please Note: Check which trips are available currently on the Asia Outdoors website.
+Please Note: Check which trips are available currently on the Langur Advenures website.

-On arrival we quickly chose a hotel so that we could organize a trip to the war-time hospital cave that very afternoon.
+Take a trip to the war-time hospital cave.
 In the side street near Noble House we walked into a shop with a tourist information sign out front, and negotiated the hire of two motorbikes with driver/guides.
 Taxis were also available at twice the price, which was still inexpensive.

 I’m not a motorbike rider but it was an exciting 10 km ride, up and down hills, along bays and beside green cultivated fields.
 My pint sized driver spent his time nonchalantly on his phone, while I clung somewhat nervously behind.
 Whenever we went downhill I found I slid toward him on the highly polished seat.
 Awkward!

 I did love the breeze and sense of freedom and could easily become addicted.

 On arrival at the cave our drivers played pool at a nearby cafe while a guide led us up bamboo steps to the cave entrance.

 Just inside the cave he produced a fake machine gun (joke) before beginning his tour.
 With the machine gun prop disposed of we visited the operating theatres, movie theatre, bedrooms, kitchens and the escape route where soldiers could jump from a high up cave into a pool on the lowest level.